agile-ts/documentation/docs/Interfaces.md

 :::info

-Here are all documented Interfaces of AgileTs listed!
+Here all Interfaces required for working with AgileTs are listed!

 :::